Anyon dispersion from non-uniform magnetic field on the sphere

-A straightforward setup to study anyon dispersion is to consider electrons in a periodic potential, but this has several drawbacks.
+A straightforward way to break CMTS is to introduce a periodic potential, but this has several drawbacks.
 First, the potential-induced kinetic energy of electrons competes with interaction, potentially destabilizing the formation of FCI states \cite{kousa2025theory, reddy2023fractional, paul2025shining}.
 This means it is difficult to form a sizable dispersion without destroying the parent state.
 Second, the potential prevents us from writing exact ground states, hindering analytical progress.